pennello/go_steg/readme.md

 TODO
 ----
-- Do command setup in an init function?
 - []byte Reader channel?  use "epoll/kqueue" in Mux? maybe for loop is ok?
 - pre-emptive carrier capacity checking in command